 Vertical or Horizontal Shaft Position

 Horizontal pumps are more widely used as it is easy to maintain.
 In this type, a shaft is a horizontal plane.
-The impeller can be overhung or between bearing type.
+The impeller can be overhung or between bearing types.
 The image shows both types.

 Number of Suctions

 Don’t get confused with the name, even in the double suction pump; you have single suction and discharge flange.
-It is the design of impeller and casing that are different.
+It is the design of the impeller and casing that are different.

 Depending on Impeller Position

-Between Bearing – In this type, the impeller is installed on the shaft and the shaft is supported by bearings at both ends.
+Between Bearing – In this type, the impeller is installed on the shaft, and the shaft is supported by bearings at both ends.
 Horizontally installed multistage pumps come in this design.

 Learn more about API 610 Centrifugal Pump Types.